altumguides/altumguides.github.io/index.md

 # Things to keep in mind<a name="Note"></a>
   - A scenario that happens often is that the subject has failed the condition before all the images are shown.
 	  - Going through each image carefully allows you to save time on a subject when this scenario happens.
 	  - If you can not determine the main identity of the subject from the first 10~20 pictures.
-Then you can start skimming to see the rest.
+Then you can start skimming to see the rest
   - Always pay attention to the `Percentage` information if you are marking the images.
   - Remember the index number so that you can resume your progress using the navigation bar.
   - Make sure to record your time in the time sheet every time you start working.